 - Warm the bones with some gravy in the microwave, but don't cook them right through.

 - Flavour the bones by mixing them with some of your pet's favourite canned food.

 - Brown them in a pan with gravy or juices from your own cooking.

 Organic dental chew bones

-Organice dental chew bones and sticks are an excellent alternative to fresh raw bones, especially if you adopted or rescued a dog that has been used to commercially made food and who simply refuses raw.
+Organice Dental Chew Bones and Steer Sticks Dog Chews are an excellent alternative to fresh raw bones, especially if you adopted or rescued a dog that has been used to commercially made food and who simply refuses raw.

 My girls, Molly and Rosie eat mainly raw, however I keep dental chew bones in my pantry for those occasions when they deserve a special treat, e.g. when I need to go out and I can't take them.
 That said, I only resort to these treats if there is someone else at home to supervise them.

 Their favourite brand is Terrabone, which tick all the boxes that I am looking for in dental chew bones: